mzebley/autoA11y/README.md

    <div id="details">Hidden content</div>
    ```

-   If no custom classes are defined, automagicA11y defaults to:
+If no custom trigger classes are defined, automagicA11y falls back to `automagic-toggle-open` / `automagic-toggle-closed`.
+Targets only receive classes you explicitly configure with `data-automagica11y-target-class-*`.

-   - Trigger: `automagic-toggle-open` / `automagic-toggle-closed`
-   - Target: `automagic-target-open` / `automagic-target-closed`

 ---